Authorisation flow actions

 provider_selectionProvide the provider_id of the bank the payment must be authorised with.

-For a payment with user_selected provider selection, you render a UI for a user to select a provider, and then provide that provider_id.
+For a user_selected payment, you render a UI for a user to select a provider, and then provide that provider_id.

-To bypass the provider_selection action, use the preselected provider_selection type at payment creation and supply a specific provider_id and scheme_selection.scheme_id.
+To bypass the provider_selection action, use the preselected provider_selection type at payment creation and supply a specific provider_id and scheme_id.

-redirectRedirect the user to a return URI.
-Configure your return URI in Console.
+redirectRedirect the user to a redirect URI.
+Configure your redirect URI in Console.

 formRespond to the form action with additional data or a selection based on the structure the form action specifies.